 Converging branches into a couple of common exit boxes makes it easy for you to maintain your flowchart logic.

 Does that mean you create a statement box at the end of every branch?
-Depends but maybe not.
-If two or more branches are ending with the same recommendation (i.e. contact customer support), then you can use a bookmark link to converge these branches to a single box with that recommendation or conclusion.
+Depends on your use case but generally speaking there may be a better approach If two or more branches are ending with the same recommendation (i.e. contact customer support), then you can use a bookmark link to converge these branches to a single box with that recommendation or conclusion.
 That way, in future you need to change only that one box to make minor changes to your recommendation language.
 Another advantage is that for that same recommendation, if you need to ask the viewer for some information input and then send email log, then by converging on one recommendation box will mean that you need to make your modifications to only one box.
 This approach helps you manage your flowchart logic easily.

 8. Proper recommendation at branch-ends